-Paulding College and Career Academy opened its' doors in the Fall of 2019.
 Students attending PCCA will be able to graduate with more than a high school diploma.
-They will be given opportunities to participate in Dual Enrollment through several post-secondary partners and gain career knowledge through Work-Based Learning/Apprenticeship programs with business and industry partners.
+They will be given opportunities to participate in Dual Enrollment through Chattahoochee Technical College (CTC) and gain career knowledge through Work-Based Learning/Apprenticeship programs with business and industry partners.
 Through these experiences, students will acquire the skills, experiences and connections needed to successfully transition directly into either a post-secondary or career environment.
 PCCA will give students the opportunity to develop skills that will be essential to meet the needs of business and industry in our community and prepare them for careers that they can begin immediately upon graduation.